ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 categories: teaching
 ---

-In this blog post, I make suggestions to avoid commonly made mistakes when writing econometrics theses.
-There is more to academic writing than can fit into a single blog post.
-Fortunately, much already seem to be well understood, so I will focus on the issues that seem to go wrong more often.
-Naturally, the comments reflect my own preferences.
-So when writing in other circumstances, take from this what you will.
+In this blog post, I address some frequently made mistakes in the writing of econometrics theses.
+Naturally, there is more to academic writing than can fit into a single blog post, so I will focus on the issues that seem to go wrong most often.
+Note, also that the comments reflect my own preferences.
+When writing in other circumstances, take from this what you will.
+Finally, this blog post is about the academic side of writing not about English prose.
+I am semi-qualified to talk about the former and absolutely unqualified to talk about the latter.

 A general point is that you need to write for the reader and not yourself.
-Hence, do not focus on your discovery process but on the research results that you want the reader to know about.
-These results are the main message of your writing and everything else needs to serve to get this message across as clearly as possible.
+Do not focus on your discovery process but on the research results that you want to convey to the reader.
+These results are the main message of your writing and everything else needs to serve the purpose of getting them across as clearly as possible.

 The introduction
 ----------------